mmusich/hltScripts/hltTests/testCMSHLT3283_readme.md

-GPU-vs-CPU comparisons after the integrations of CMSHLT-3281.
+GPU-vs-CPU comparisons after the integration of CMSHLT-3281.
  - ~225k events of EphemeralHLTPhysics data from run-383631 (PU ~64).
  - Running 2 jobs with 32 threads and 24 streams each (full machine).
  - No HLT prescales applied.